marcotallone/deep-learning-project/README.md

 - `h5py` version 3.11.0 for handling HDF5 files
 - `kaggle` (API package) version 1.6.17
 - `imutils` version 0.5.4 for image processing utilities
+- `einops` version 0.8.0 for tensor manipulation

 To quickly download the datasets, we provide a [`download.py`](./datasets/download.py) script that will download the datasets from the provided links and extract them in the `datasets` folder while also performing the necessary preprocessing steps.
-In order to correctly use the script you wil need to have installed the `kaggle` Python package and have a valid Kaggle API token in your home directory.
+In order to correctly use the script you wil need to have installed the `kaggle` Python package and have a valid Kaggle API token in your home `.kaggle/` directory.
 More information on how to get the Kaggle API token can be found [here](https://www.kaggle.com/docs/api).

 >[!WARNING]
 > Downloading the datasets from Kaggle manually and placing them in the `datasets/` folder is also possible but mind that it might be necessary to update the paths to the data in all the scripts depending on how you named the folders and files.